pjhesbest/anatomy-of-a-bash/README.md

-# Anatomy of a BASH
+# Anatomy of a BASH (WIP)
 Level: Advanced beginner-Intermediate | 2024-10-03

+CAUTION ITS VERY MESSY HERE

 ***
 ## Table of Contents